 The Neighborhood Commercial District is designed for small-scale commercial and mixed-uses designed to serve a convenience need for residents in the surrounding low-density neighborhood.
-Land uses consist of small and moderate sized retail, service, office, multi-family residential uses or similar as defined by the community development director.
+Land uses consist of small and moderate sized retail, service, office, multi-family residential uses or similar.
 This district may be applied where it is appropriate to reduce reliance on the automobile for the provision of routine retail and service amenities, and to promote walking and bicycling within comfortable distances of adjacent residential infill neighborhoods, such as within the Park Place and South End Concept Plan areas.
 Approval of a Site Plan and Design Review application pursuant to OCMC 17.62 is required.